RHsyseng/openshift-checks/scripts/README.md

 $ ./ovn_cleanConntrack.sh -k /home/kni/clusterconfigs/cluster3/auth/kubeconfig
 ```

-In the previous example the script will analyse the clusters indicated by the kubeconfig files on /home/kni/clusterconfigs/cluster1/kubeconfig, /home/kni/clusterconfigs/cluster2/kubeconfig and /home/kni/clusterconfigs/cluster3/kubeconfig
+In the previous example, the script will analyse the clusters indicated by the kubeconfig files on `/home/kni/clusterconfigs/cluster1/kubeconfig`, `/home/kni/clusterconfigs/cluster2/kubeconfig` and `/home/kni/clusterconfigs/cluster3/kubeconfig`
 If no -k is indicated the script expects to have the KUBECONFIG variable exported in the system otherwise it will give an error because it can't connect.

 For the -q parameter, instead of printing the output to the standard output now you can indicate the file were to save the output of the script, to cover the commented use case for running on batch mode: